ccharest93/Stable-Diffusion/README.md

 # Stable-Diffusion
-Cleaned up the code from stable diffusion v2.1 removing a lot of the bells and whistle from the original to improve readability, Implemented stricter GPU memory management allowing me to run inpainting of 768x768 image on a 6GB GPU.
+Cleaned up the code from Stable UnCLIP 2.1 removing a lot of the bells and whistle from the original to improve readability, Implemented stricter GPU memory management allowing me to run inpainting of 768x768 image on a 6GB GPU.

 Usage: download the checkpoints for inpainting and put them in the checkpoints directory